-nistic patterns for the industrial circuits: the number of embedded deterministic patterns (#det. pats), the number of pseudo-primary inputs (#PPI), and the maximum number (#spec. bits max.), the minimum number (#spec. bits min.), and the average number (#spec. bits aver.) of specified bits in the embedded deterministic patterns.
+The efficiency of the deterministic BIST scheme strongly depends on the number of specified bits in deterministic patterns.
+Table 3 provides figures on the deterministic patterns for the industrial circuits: the number of embedded deterministic patterns (#det. pats), the number of pseudo-primary inputs (#PPI), and the maximum number (#spec. bits max.), the minimum number (#spec. bits min.), and the average number (#spec. bits aver.) of specified bits in the embedded deterministic patterns.

-Table 3 indicates that the number of specified bits is quite small and does not generally increase with the size of the circuit or the number of pseudo-primary inputs.
-A similar observation has been reported with the ISCAS85 and ISCAS89 benchmark circuits in [13].
+Table 3 indicates that the number of specified bits is quite small and does generally not increase with the size of the circuit or the number of pseudo-primary inputs.
+A similar observation has been reported with the ISCAS'85 and ISCAS'89 benchmark circuits in [13].
 For circuits which require a relatively large maximum number of specified bits (e.g. p24370 and p64984), only few patterns actually require this maximum number.
 As a consequence, good encodability of deterministic patterns can be expected even for circuits larger than those presented in this paper.

-4.3 Silicon area
+4.3.
+Silicon Area

-To estimate the silicon area, we synthesized the circuits using the Synopsys Design Compiler and a Philips 0.25 μm CMOS technology library.
+To estimate the silicon area, we synthesized the circuits using Synopsys' Design Compiler, using optimization for area, and a Philips 0.25 μ m CMOS technology library.
 The results are shown in Table 4.
 The numbers in Table 4 are estimates of the actual silicon area since they only include the area for logic gates while leaving out the area for wiring as well as the area for embedded memories.
 Table 4 shows the total silicon area for the scannable circuit (core area), the percentage of silicon area required for making the circuit fully scannable (scan area), and the percentage of silicon area required for the complete BIST hardware (BIST area).
-The silicon area for the LFSR, MISR, test controller, and the sequence-generating logic (SGL).
-The same information is depicted in Figure 6.